lmisea/nulyx/README.md

 ## Getting Started

-You can fork or clone this repository to get a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+You can clone this repository to get a copy of the project up and running on your local machine for development and testing purposes.
+See [Deployment with AWS Lambda](#deployment-with-aws-lambda) for notes on how to deploy the project using AWS Lambda.
 The instructions below will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-- [Node.js](https://nodejs.org/en/) (recommended v20.0.0 or higher)
+- [Node.js](https://nodejs.org/en/) v18.17.0 (This is the version used in the project, but v18.x should work)
 - [npm](https://www.npmjs.com/) (recommended v9.0.0 or higher)

 ### Installing